area515/Photonic3D/README.md

 23. Experiment and override printing options after a print is already in progress.
 24. Take still pictures of the build at the click of a button.
 25. Print material detection framework implemented with a computer vision inspection portal.
 26. Supports Windows, OSX and Linux OSs.
+(Service support on Linux)

 Do you want to install the latest stable build?
 -------------------------------------------------------------------------------